FelipeDrummond/nlp_interpretability/INTERPRETABILITY_RESEARCH_REPORT.md

 **Lundberg & Lee (2017)** introduced SHAP as a unified framework for interpreting model predictions, providing theoretical guarantees through Shapley values from cooperative game theory.
 Their approach offers consistency and efficiency properties that make it attractive for explaining complex models.

-**Ribeiro et al. (2016)** developed LIME (Local Interpretable Model-agnostic Explanations), which inspired many subsequent interpretability methods.
-While LIME focuses on local explanations around individual predictions, SHAP provides global consistency properties that make it more suitable for systematic analysis.

-### 3.2 BERT and Transformer Interpretability

 **Rogers et al. (2020)** provide a comprehensive survey of BERT interpretability research, highlighting that attention weights do not necessarily correlate with feature importance.
 This finding motivates the use of gradient-based methods like SHAP for more reliable explanations.

 **Clark et al. (2019)** analyzed BERT's attention patterns and found that different heads learn different types of linguistic relationships.
 However, their work focused on attention mechanisms rather than post-hoc explanation methods, leaving questions about feature attribution reliability unaddressed.

-**Tenney et al. (2019)** used probing tasks to understand what linguistic knowledge BERT learns at different layers.
-While informative, their analysis doesn't address how model overfitting affects the reliability of explanations for end-users.

-### 3.3 Overfitting and Explanation Reliability
+### 3.2 Overfitting and Explanation Reliability

 **Adebayo et al. (2018)** question the reliability of gradient-based explanations, showing that some methods produce similar explanations for trained and random models.
 This seminal work motivates our investigation into how model quality affects explanation trustworthiness, but focuses on computer vision tasks rather than NLP.

-**Slack et al. (2020)** demonstrated that explanation methods can be fooled by adversarial examples, highlighting the fragility of interpretability techniques.
-Their work suggests that explanation reliability is a broader concern beyond just model architecture.

 **Bastings & Filippova (2020)** investigated the relationship between model confidence and explanation quality in NLP, finding that overconfident models often produce less reliable explanations.
 This aligns with our hypothesis that overfitted models (which are typically overconfident) may produce unreliable SHAP attributions.

-### 3.4 Research Gap and Contribution
+### 3.3 Research Gap and Contribution

 Despite extensive work on both BERT interpretability and explanation reliability, **no prior study has systematically investigated how model overfitting specifically affects SHAP explanation quality in NLP tasks**.
 Previous work has either:

 1. **Focused on attention mechanisms** (Clark et al., 2019; Tenney et al., 2019) rather than post-hoc explanations
 2. **Examined computer vision tasks** (Adebayo et al., 2018) rather than NLP applications
 3. **Studied different explanation methods** (Bastings & Filippova, 2020) without focusing on SHAP
-4. **Analyzed explanation robustness** (Slack et al., 2020) without connecting to overfitting

-Our work fills this critical gap by providing **the first systematic empirical analysis of overfitting's impact on SHAP explanations in BERT-based sentiment classification**, with direct implications for trustworthy AI deployment in NLP applications.
+Our work fills this critical gap by providing **the first systematic empirical analysis of overfitting's impact on SHAP explanations in BERT-based sentiment classification**.
+Our contributions include:

+1. **Systematic overfitting-explanation correlation study**: First empirical investigation connecting model generalization gaps to explanation quality degradation
+2. **Comprehensive evaluation framework**: Multi-metric assessment combining sentiment alignment, attribution focus, and explanation consistency
+3. **Quantitative evidence**: Concrete numerical demonstration that high accuracy does not guarantee explanation reliability
+4. **Practical implications**: Actionable framework for evaluating explanation trustworthiness in production NLP systems

-### 3.5 Positioning Within Broader Context
+### 3.4 Positioning Within Broader Context

 This research contributes to the growing field of **trustworthy AI** by demonstrating that high model performance alone is insufficient for reliable explanations.
 Our findings complement recent work on: